Keeganw3/Pianos-R-Us/README.md

 * Gitpod - Used as a platform for writing code.
 The command line commits and pushes to GitHub.
 * GitHub - Used for agile development to track progress on the kanban board.
 * Heroku - Cloud platform used to deploy this application and host the code.
-* Flask - Used to make working with Python easier and faster.
 * Django - Used for importing frameworks that sped up making the website.
-* Bootstrap - Used to build webpages.
+* Bootstrap - Used to build webpages with pre-built css classes.
 * AWS - Used to host the images used on the website indefinitely.
 * Drawsql - Used to create the entitiy relationship diagram for this project.
 * Balsamiq - Used to make the wireframes for the webpages.